 English as a Second Language (ESL)

-Listed below are several links to free English as a Second Language Resources available on the Internet.
+Listed below are links to free English as a Second Language Resources available on the Internet.

-- Activities for ESL Students: This site has easy, medium, and difficult activities for ESL students.
+- Activities for ESL Students: This site has easy, medium, and difficult vocabulary and grammar activities for ESL students.
 Quizzes, tests and journals will help you learn English.

 - ELC Study Zone has great grammar, reading, and vocabulary building activities as well as puzzles for five levels of ESL learners.
 The instructions are clear and the activities are interesting.
 Students do not need to log in and will easily find some helpful activities.